About Our K-12 Instructional Program

 - 4 credits of language arts

 - 3 credits of mathematics, encompassing at least algebra, geometry, and statistics and probability sufficient to satisfy the academic standard.
-Students must satisfactorily complete an algebra 1 credit by the end of grade 8.
-Students scheduled to graduate in the 2014-2015 school year or later must satisfactorily complete an algebra II credit or its equivalent.
+Students must satisfactorily complete an algebra 1 credit by the end of grade 8 and must satisfactorily complete an algebra II credit or its equivalent.

 - 3.5 credits of social studies, encompassing at least United States history, geography, government and citizenship, world history and economics